Have questions about donating blood with NYBC? Find answers to common questions about eligibility, the donation process, and what to expect.

 Nearly every donated pint of blood is transfused to a patient in need.
 A unit would not be transfused if it tested positive for certain infectious diseases or is needed for research.

-When in doubt, call our donor eligibility team at 800.688.0900 with any eligibility questions.
+When in doubt, contact our medical team with any eligibility questions.